The BOC Blast 463 – ILWU, PMA reach tentative deal on ‘certain key issues’

 - Caribbean Fantasy – June 2018

-Difficulties of preventing and extinguishing fires on the open sea, include:
+Difficulties of preventing and extinguishing fires on the open sea, which increases the likelihood of a General Average claim, include:

 - Ships are larger with more varied cargo.

 - Crew are ill equipped to deal with these fires.